-In total, the process can take approximately 6-8 weeks.
+In total, the process can take approximately 6 to 8 weeks.

 - How will I be notified if I'm selected?

-If you are selected as the recipient of a student award, you will be notified by telephone at the contact number included on your application.
-We will also send a follow up email that will include all of the details you need to know.
+If you are selected as the recipient of a student award, you will be notified by email, which will include all of the details and next steps you need to know.

 - If I'm selected for a student award, how are the funds distributed?

 Any student award that has been obtained by and held by the NSCC Foundation will be governed by the student awards disbursement process.
 This includes any external student award that makes their funding payable to the NSCC Foundation.

 All student awards shall be applied directly to the recipient’s student account.
 Once the student award credit is issued, it will be applied to tuition, fees and any other costs assessed and/or expenses collected by NSCC.
 This may include such items as co-operative education fees and textbooks.
 Student awards in excess of $1000 will be disbursed in two equal instalments, one in fall semester and one in winter semester.